On Forward Sufficient Dimension Reduction for Categorical and Ordinal Responses

-where $Q = - I_{m-1} + \bs 1 e_1^{\top} + e_1 e_1^{\top}$, and $e_1$ is an appropriate vector of zeros except with a 1 in the first entry.
-The details of the derivation for the inverse Ad-Cat Logit link can be found in the supplementary material.
-With the canonical link and its inverse, the log-likelihood for the random vector $T$ is
+where $Q = - I_{m} + \bs 1_m e_1^{\smtop} + e_1 e_1^{\smtop}$, $e_1$ being a vector of zeros except with a 1 in the first entry.
+The details of the derivation for the {mean function} can be found in the {S}upplementary {M}aterial. {In terms of the canonical parameter}, the log-likelihood for the $T$ is

-where the log-cumulant function is now given by $b(\theta) = \log\{1 + e_1^{\top}PL\exp(L \theta) \}$.
-We refer to any random vector $T$ with log-likelihood \eqref{eqn:ord-cat} as has having an \textit{Ordinal-Categorical (Or-Cat)} distribution. { If we use the canonical link, then the negative local log likelihood reduces to { } }
+{ So $b(\th) = \log\{1 + e_1^{\smtop}PL\exp(L \theta) \}$.} We refer to any random vector $T$ with log-likelihood \eqref{eqn:ord-cat} as having an \textit{Ordinal-Categorical (Or-Cat)} distribution. { If we use the canonical link, then the negative local log likelihood reduces to { } }

-However, the Adjacent-Categories link is not as popular in practice as alternative links for cumulative probabilities, such as the Cumulative Logit, Cumulative Probit, and Complementary Log-Log \citep{agresti2010analysis, agresti2013categorical}.
-These models relate $X$ to $Y$ through different link functions on the mean.
-With the inverse canonical link function $\t(\cdot)$, we can obtain the corresponding parameter estimates for alternative models.
-Denote the alternative link function on the mean by $\psi(\t) = \{ \psi^1(\t),...,\psi^{m-1}(\t) \}$.
-Then, given an estimate $\hat \theta$, we can obtain $\hat \psi$ via $\psi\{\t (\hat \theta )\}$.